Guidance Manual: Peer Involvement and Leadership in Early Intervention in Psychosis Services: From Planning to Peer Support and Evaluation

 Resource Type: Document or Publication

-Transformation Team Subjects: Community Wellness & Peer Supports, Partnerships for Systems Transformation, Youth & Young Adults of Transition Age
+Transformation Team Subjects: Community Wellness & Peer Supports, Partnership for System Transformation, Youth & Young Adults of Transition Age

-Key Topics: Diversity, Equity, & Inclusion, Evaluation, First Episode Psychosis, Peer Support, Program Development, SED/SMI, Trauma-Informed Care
+Key Topics: Diversity, Equity, & Inclusion, Evaluation, First Episode Psychosis, Peer Support, Program Development, SED/SMI, System of Care, Trauma-Informed Care

 Key Populations: People with Disabilities

 The goal of this guide is to provide a range of different stakeholders with information and best practices for peer support and leadership in early intervention for psychosis (EIP) services.
 Audiences that may find this manual to be useful include state-level administrators, clinical directors, peer and family advocates, young people, and early intervention planning committee members, as well as researchers and others with an interest in youth and peer involvement.
 This document includes many concrete examples of exemplary or innovative services, projects and individuals (see “spotlights”), and a comprehensive appendix of resources is offered at the end of the guide.
 Unlike many other U.S. peer support manuals, the aim of this guide is to provide coverage of a broad range of domains in which peers might assume leadership or advisory roles.
 These include program development and planning, direct service delivery (including peer support), public outreach and engagement, clinician education, and quality improvement and evaluation.